jeremydaly/lambda-api/README.md

   'namespace2': require('./lib/ns2-functions.js')
 })
 ```

-## Promises
-The API uses Bluebird promises to manage asynchronous script execution.
-The API will wait for a request ending call before returning data back to the client.
-Middleware will wait for the `next()` callback before proceeding to the next step.

-**NOTE:** AWS Lambda currently only supports Node v6.10, which doesn't support `async / await`.
-If you'd like to use `async / await`, you'll need to polyfill.

 ## CORS Support
 CORS can be implemented using the [wildcard routes](#wildcard-routes) feature.
 A typical implementation would be as follows: